ncphillips/makersasylum.com/memberships.md

     **Category A: Desk**

-    Works well for freelancers or DIYers
+    Works well for freelancers or DIYers, nomads

     **Category B: Personal studio space**